-The film that made us take a deep dive into the technology and its advanced machinery.
+The film made us take a deep dive into the technology and its advanced machinery.
 Metropolis of Fritz Lang has immense visuals of that era.
 The movie showcased the future of science and human relationship.
 It truly visualized the future hero of society and brought science fiction to life on screen.
-The interactions of human and machine left the audience stunned.
+The interactions of humans and machines left the audience stunned.
 Metropolis gave a great pathway for the sci-fi filmmakers and it’s still on its job of influencing 21st-century films too.

 Metropolis is the first film that portrayed Artificial Intelligence.